dmonad/tag-dist-files/README.md

 # tag-dist-files
 > Tag distribution files without messing up your git history - sort of fixes bower - awesome for publishing js libraries

 Publishing javascript libraries to bower can be very difficult.
-Bower expects that distribution files (babelified, uglified, webpackyfied, blubberyfied, ..) are present in the tagged commits.
+Bower expects that distribution files (babelified & uglified & webpackyfied & blubberyfied, .. whatever we do these days..) exist in the tagged commits.
 At least our users expect that.
-Having distribution files in the commit history sucks.
-This is why some projects (e.g. [quill](https://github.com/quilljs/quill/)) don't even publish distribution files in the tagged commits.
-This sucks for the user (not everyone wants to use 99 transpilation tools).
+But having distribution files in the commit history sucks.
+This is why some projects [e.g. [quill](https://github.com/quilljs/quill/)] don't even publish distribution files in the tagged commits.
+This sucks for the user - not everyone wants to use 99 transpilation tools.
 Other projects (e.g. [ace](https://github.com/ajaxorg/ace-builds)) have a dedicated project for publishing distribution files.
 This sucks for the developer.
 I think this approach sucks less.

 ### What it does